kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 We decide to switch from home-made local storage to the storage provided by a cloud provider.
 We can not afford any downtime, so we don't want to delete and recreate the StatefulSet.
 Our app can automatically rebuild the data in the new storage from other replicas.
-So we update the `volumeClaimTemplate` of the StatefulSet, delete the PVC and Pod of one replica, let the controller re-create them, then monitor the rebuild process.
+So we update the `volumeClaimTemplates` of the StatefulSet, delete the PVC and Pod of one replica, let the controller re-create them, then monitor the rebuild process.
 Once the rebuild completes successfully, we proceed to the next replica.